cloudnative-pg/cloudnative-pg/docs/src/benchmarking.md

 It will:

-1. Create a PVC;
+1. Create a PVC
-1. Create a ConfigMap representing the configuration of a fio job;
+1. Create a ConfigMap representing the configuration of a fio job
 1. Create a fio deployment composed by a single Pod, which will run fio on the PVC, create graphs after completing the benchmark and start serving the generated files with a webserver.
 We use the [`fio-tools`](https://github.com/wallnerryan/fio-tools`) image for that.

-The pod created by the deployment will be ready when it starts serving the results.
+The Pod created by the deployment will be ready when it starts serving the results.
 You can forward the port of the pod created by the deployment

 ```